 Our guide walked us up to one of the Rocks’ most iconic buildings, the famous Brutalist-style Sirius building, and the only highrise in the Rocks.
 I’d often wondered about this building whilst passing it on the train.
 To some, it’s an eyesore, but it’s also a fascinating building featuring blunt, geometric designs and, up until recently, in the windows, flashing lights with a pleading SOS message: Save Our Sirius.
 This building has been denied heritage listing and all residents have been forced out to make way for redevelopment for luxury apartments.
 This building is an important part of the history of The Rocks and to see it demolished would be a great loss.

 Wandering around the point to the newest section of the harbour area, Barangaroo, I was greeted with a stretch of parkland that runs right down to the water.
 It’s a beautiful area and a great use of space.
-It became even more scintillating when our guide informed us that Barangaroo is named for an indigenous woman who stayed true to her people and turned up to a colonial ball in Aboriginal dress — that is, completely naked.
-It’s an exciting sign of the times that a courageous and proud Indigenous woman is recognised for her guts and strength.
+It became even more scintillating when our guide informed us that Barangaroo is named for a First Nations woman who stayed true to her people and turned up to a colonial ball in Aboriginal dress — that is, completely naked.
+It’s an exciting sign of the times that a courageous and proud First Nations woman is recognised for her guts and strength.

 Finally, strolling back across to the other side of Circular Quay, the sight of the Opera House and ferry wharfs from a high-up vantage point impressed and awed our group.
 I’ve lived in the city for two years now and I’m still breathless at the sight of the harbour when I stop to take it in.
 We were taken to the best vantage point for the whole harbour and then for the Opera House, looking into its huge windows from the Botanical Gardens.